 From The Brilliant Report: How To Give Good Feedback.
 Monday, March 18, 2013 When effectively administered, feedback is a powerful way to build knowledge and skills, increase motivation, and develop reflective habits of mind in students and employees.

 Too often, however, the feedback we give (and get) is ineffectual or even counterproductive.
-Here, four ways to offer feedback that really makes a difference, drawn from research in psychology and cognitive science: 1.
-Supply information about what the learner is doing, rather than simply praise or criticism.
-2. 5 Research-Based Tips for Providing Students with Meaningful Feedback.
+5 Research-Based Tips for Providing Students with Meaningful Feedback.
 In recent years, research has confirmed what most teachers already knew: providing students with meaningful feedback can greatly enhance learning and improve student achievement.